📅 Published on March 16, 2024 | 🕒 Last updated on March 4, 2026

 Optic Nerve

-The optic nerve is like a cable that carries visual information from your eyes to your brain.
-It starts at the back of your eye, where the retina is, and travels to your brain.
+The optic nerve is like a conduit that carries visual information from your eyes to your brain.[14]
+It starts at the back of your eye, where the retina is, and travels to your brain.[14]

 Unlike other nerves in your body, it is wrapped in layers of tissue called meninges instead of the usual nerve coverings.[14]